Skip to Content

 Your body usually prepares for your menstrual cycle, ovulation and menstruation every month.
 This is made possible by hormones secreted in the brain that acts on your ovaries, cervix, and uterine endometrium.

 An unstable volume of hormones could result from too much stress, first years after “first menses”, losing too much weight in a short time or even a very strenuous body exercise.
+Conditions like polycystic ovary syndrome (PCOS), thyroid disease or high prolactin can also disturb this balance.

 If your hormones are not stimulated and secreted the usual way, you may experience vaginal spotting.